 To improve English reading skills with a2 level novels, you can first preview the book.
 Look at the cover, read the blurb, and get an idea of what the story is about.
 Then, as you read, use context clues to guess the meaning of unknown words.
 In a2 level novels like 'Black Beauty', there are often enough context hints.
 Additionally, keep reading different a2 level novels to expose yourself to a variety of language styles and vocabulary.
 This will gradually enhance your reading skills.

-Read a variety of English materials such as books, newspapers and magazines regularly.
+One way is to read a variety of English materials such as books, newspapers and magazines regularly.
+Start with simple ones and gradually move to more complex texts.